Mount Rushmore: Construction

-Between October 4, 1927, and October 31, 1941, Gutzon Borglum and 400 workers sculpted the colossal 60 ft carvings of United States Presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln to represent the first 150 years of American history.
+Between October 4, 1927, and October 31, 1941, Gutzon Borglum and 400 workers sculpted the colossal 60 ft carvings of United States presidents George Washington, Thomas Jefferson, Theodore Roosevelt, and Abraham Lincoln to represent the first 150 years of American history.
 These presidents were selected by Borglum because of their role in preserving the Republic and expanding its territory.
-The carving of Mount Rushmore involved the use of dynamite, followed by the process of "honeycombing", where workers drill holes close together, allowing small pieces to be removed by hand.
+The carving of Mount Rushmore involved the use of dynamite, followed by the process of "honeycombing", where workers drilled closely spaced holes, allowing small pieces of rock to be removed by hand.
 In total, about 450,000 ST of rock were blasted off the mountainside.
 The project was completed without a single fatality.
-The image of Thomas Jefferson was originally intended to appear in the area at Washington's right, but after the work there was begun, the rock was found to be unsuitable, so the work on Jefferson's figure was dynamited, and a new figure was sculpted to Washington's left.
+The image of Thomas Jefferson was originally intended to appear to the left of Washington, but after work there was begun, the rock was found to be unsuitable, so the work on Jefferson's figure was dynamited, and a new figure was sculpted to the right.